 Grayville Illinois Nursing Home Abuse Lawyers

-If you and your family believe your spouse, parent or grandparent has suffered injury or harm while residing at Meadowood, contact Rosenfeld Injury Lawyers now.
+If you and your family believe your spouse, parent or grandparent has suffered injury or harm while residing at Meadowood, contact Rosenfeld Injury Lawyers LLC now.
 Our seasoned Grayville attorneys can assist your family in successfully resolving your financial compensation claim against the nursing facility, Administrator, and/or nursing staff that caused your loved one harm.

 Schedule your free, no obligation comprehensive case consultation today by calling our Edwards and White County elder abuse law offices at (888) 424-5757.
 You are not required to make any upfront payment or retainer to receive immediate legal services.
 Our fees are paid only after we have successfully resolved your case by winning your case at trial or negotiating an out of court settlement on your behalf.